BOMA SAVES OWNERS MONEY!

 - Savings in dollars and time to property owners and managers through ongoing local advocacy efforts in the city of Denver and surrounding jurisdictions.
 BOMA is the only Colorado commercial real estate organization that regularly works on local issues and we were an integral part of the city of Denver code amendment process for the 2015 model ICC codes.
 BOMA also works with Denver and other jurisdictions on various issues related to affordable housing, energy efficiency, permitting, ADA and other commercial real estate development and owner issues.

 - Millions of dollars in savings to property owners through regular monitoring and intervention in utility related cases before the Colorado Public Utilities Commission (PUC).
-BOMA is a member of the Colorado Energy Consumers Group (CEC) which has successfully represented building owners and other large users of electricity.
-CEC intervened on BOMA's behalf In the most recent Xcel electric rate case (Phases 1 & 2), as well as the wind farm case.
-By being a participant in these cases, the rights and exposure to increased costs are mitigated for BOMA members.
+BOMA is a member of the Colorado Energy Consumers Group (CEC) represented by Holland and Hart, and has successfully represented building owners and other large users of electricity.
+CEC intervened on BOMA's behalf in past rate cases and plans to do so again in the upcoming 2017 Xcel electric rate case and other cases.
+By being a participant in PUC cases, the rights and exposure to increased costs are mitigated for BOMA buildings.

 - Savings of over $3.50 per square foot in direct costs and long-term revenues to commercial real estate because BOMA worked to eliminate or modify overly stringent and costly codes and standards requirements in the 2015 group of ICC Model Codes.
 And recently, the BOMA International codes team was there to protect owners' interest in the International Code Council's (ICC) code committees development of the 2018 I-Codes.

 - Significant savings to building owners by regular monitoring and taking positions on bills before the state legislature during the annual Legislative Session that begins every January and runs for 120 days.
-BOMA was active during the 2016 session, monitoring and taking positions on a variety of bills dealing with issues such as oil and gas, economic development, taxes and homeless issues.
+BOMA was active during the 2017 session, monitoring and taking positions on a variety of bills dealing with issues such as property tax abatements, energy topics, taxes and construction defects.
 BOMA also proactively communicates members' concerns with legislators during the year and during meetings with candidates during election cycles.